sunpech/sunpech-blog-hugo/content/posts/2015-12-01-how-to-format-drive-in-exfat.md

 author: Steven Suwatanapongched
 date: '2015-12-01T09:00:00.000-05:00'
 description: If you are getting a new backup hard drive and want it to be compatible between Windows, OS X, and Linux, this guide will show you how to format it and save you money.
 I cover the benefits of using exFAT as well as when it's not a good choice.
-header-img: /public/images/headers/technology.jpg
+headerimage: /images/headers/technology.jpg
-image: /public/images/blog/exfat.jpg
+image: /images/blog/exfat.jpg
 modified_time: '2015-12-01T09:00:00.000-05:00'
 tags:
   - Apple
   - Guide
   - Technology
-thumbnail: /public/images/blog/tn_exfat.jpg
+thumbnail: /images/blog/tn_exfat.jpg
 title: How to Format your Hard Drive into exFAT
 url: /2015/12/01/how-to-format-drive-in-exfat/
 ---